Of Land Devourers and Those Who Hold Back the Fall of the Sky

 A political activist, who works in the quarry, a fisherman, forced into a new business model by climate change, a chicken farmer without chickens and a cloth merchant without customers - between internal migration and the dream of Europe, they are all looking for better prospects in their own way.
 With the portraits of these four migrants in Mali, the documentary highlights the effects of climate change and the influence of the EU border regime on mobility in West Africa.

-The film screening will be followed by a panel discussion.
+The film screening will be followed by a panel discussion with:

 – – – – – – – – – – – – – – – –